lordfloofen/chatgpt-twitch-mod/README.md

 See `config.yaml` for all configuration options.
 Key settings:

 - `batch_interval`: Time in seconds between moderation batches
-- `model`: OpenAI model to use for moderation
+- Models are configured in the assistant settings (e.g. GPT-4o-mini for moderation and GPT-4o for escalation)
 - `tokens_per_minute`: Rate limit for OpenAI API usage
 - `moderation_timeout`: Timeout in seconds for each moderation batch
 - `escalation_assistant_id`: Assistant used to analyze repeated offenses